This post may contain affiliate links. Please read my disclosure policy for details.

 1. Sprinkle some unsalted crushed peanuts.

-Can’t find premade Korean fried chicken mix?
-Here is how to make your own mix with basic ingredients that you can find in any supermarket (or already have at home).
-Simply mix together:
+Can’t find a ready-made Korean fried chicken mix?
+No worries, here’s how to make your own with basic ingredients you can find at any supermarket (or already have at home).

 For more details on this recipe, you can check out my Korean Fried Chicken mix post.